Pocatello, Idaho

+As of the 2020 census, the population of Pocatello was 56,320.
+Pocatello is the 6th most populous city in the state, just behind Caldwell.

+The city is at an elevation of 4462 ft above sea level and it sits on the Portneuf River in the Snake River Plain ecoregion.
+Pocatello covers a land area of 33.36 mi2.

+Pocatello is the home of Idaho State University and the manufacturing facilities of Amy's Kitchen and ON Semiconductor Corporation; it is served by the Pocatello Regional Airport.

 History

 Indigenous tribes

-Shoshone and Bannock Indigenous tribes inhabited southeastern Idaho for hundreds of years before the trek by Lewis and Clark across Idaho in 1805.
-Their reports of the many riches of the region attracted fur trappers and traders to southeastern Idaho.
-The city is named after Chief Pocatello, a 19th-century Shoshone leader.
+Shoshone and Bannock Indigenous tribes inhabited southeastern Idaho for hundreds of years before the Lewis and Clark Expedition across Idaho in 1805.
+The expedition's reports of the many riches of the region attracted fur trappers and traders to southeastern Idaho.
+The city is named after Chief Pocatello, a 19th-century Northern Shoshone leader.

 Permanent settlements

 Nathaniel Wyeth of Massachusetts established one of the first permanent settlements at Fort Hall in 1834, which is only a few miles northeast of Pocatello.
 When over-trapping and a shift in fashion to silk hats put an end to the fur trade, Fort Hall became a supply point for immigrants traveling the Oregon Trail.

 Although thousands of immigrants passed through Idaho, it was not until the discovery of gold in 1860 that Idaho attracted settlers in large numbers.
 The gold rush brought a need for goods and services to many towns, and the Portneuf Valley, home of Pocatello, was the corridor initially used by stage and freight lines.
 The coming of the railroad provided further development of Idaho's mineral resources and "Pocatello junction" became an important transportation crossroads as the Union Pacific Railroad expanded its service.